 - Clinical Semester 4 - Advanced nursing and care of persons with complex needs and deficits

 Upon successfully completing all course and semester requirements, QCC graduates will each be rewarded with an A.A.S.
-(Associate of Applied Science) degree - and be ready to enter into the professional world of nursing.
+(Associate of Applied Science) degree - and be ready to enter the professional world of nursing.

 Questions?
 Contact us on Facebook. @communitycollegereview